Health Science Campus

 Course work and Didactics

 The fellow will take the medical school course series in Neuroscience at UTMC.
 This is a major time commitment of 4-10 hours per week for 3-4 months and the clinical/research work expectations are subsequently reduced.
 The fellow is also expected to attend a portion of the Neurology Resident Lecture Series.
-The fellow can also attend didactic training experiences such as Psychiatry grand rounds, Neurology grand rounds, Neuropathology conference, Neuroradiology case conference, observation of a neurosurgery, and other grand rounds/research seminars/journal clubs as available.
+The fellow can also attend didactic training experiences such as Psychiatry grand rounds, Neurology grand rounds, Neuropathology conference, Brain Cuts, Neuroradiology case conference, observation of a neurosurgery, and other grand rounds/research seminars/journal clubs as available.